 What is Index Color Separation

 Without the dithering, the banding effect is visible – a problem of inaccurate color presentation in computer graphics.
 In some cases, there is a risk of producing abrupt changes between shades of the same color.
 For instance, displaying natural gradients, like sunsets, dawns, or clear blue skies, can show minor visible bands on the computer screen.
 When colors graduate from one to another, they never transient smoothly and therefore, due to lossy compression, transmit to a limited color palette with a visible error.
-On some separations, it doesn’t even appear, as colors don’t overlap on all projects, and on some, it just requires using more colors.
+It doesn’t even appear on some separations, as colors don’t overlap on all projects, and on some, it just requires using more colors.
 The key is to make the transition invisible to the human eye.
 The more colors are used the better an image looks.
-For reference, a 12 index color image looks twice as smooth as a 6 index color image.
+For reference, a 12-index color image looks twice as smooth as a 6-index color image.
 Diffusion dither is adding noise perceived as a delicate blur if seen from distance and fixes the problem.

 The dark side of index color separation